-The proposed Photovoltaic Electricity Generation Facility will have generating capacity of approximately 300MW with a total footprint of approximately 520ha and comprises of the following elements which potentially have a visual implication:
+The proposed Photovoltaic Electricity Generation Facility will have generating capacity of approximately 400 MW with a total footprint of approximately 785ha and comprises of the following elements which potentially have a visual implication:

-- Arrays of photovoltaic panels with a capacity of up to 300MW. - The photovoltaic array / panels are mounted on pedestals not exceeding a height of 2 meters from the natural ground level. - The panels are arranged in blocks each with its own converter unit and stepup transformer. - Electricity from the step-up transformers will feed to a central point of connection consisting of switch gear and protection infrastructure. - Electricity generated is fed via the central point of connection to a new 132Kv transmission line which is connected to substation with the necessary infrastructure, which will feed the electricity into the Aries substation. - The array will be fixed at an angle to face in a northern direction.
-The arrays will thus face towards the public road located on average ±70m to the north of the site. - A 5m wide gravel road will surround each block and will be used to service and maintain the infrastructure.
-A 4m wide gravel road will give direct access to the public road. - Construction workers will not be housed on the site, but in temporary structures located ±2.5km to the west, on land previously used as a construction camp during the construction of the Shisen railway line.
-Materials and workshops to be housed in temporary containers that will be removed from the site. - A security fence will be erected around the facility. - Security lighting may be installed.
+- Arrays of photovoltaic panels with a capacity of up to 400MW. - The photovoltaic array / panels are mounted on pedestals not exceeding a height of 2 meters from the natural ground level. - The panels are arranged in blocks each with its own converter unit and stepup transformer. - Electricity from the step-up transformers will feed to a central point of connection consisting of switch gear and protection infrastructure. - Electricity generated is fed via the central point of connection to a new 132Kv transmission line which is connected to substation with the necessary infrastructure, which will feed the electricity into the Aries substation. - The array will be fixed at an angle to face in a northern direction.
+The back of the arrays will thus face towards the public road located to the south of the site located on average ±180m to the south of the site. - A 5m wide gravel road will surround each block and will be used to service and maintain the infrastructure.
+A 4m wide gravel road will give direct access to the public road.

+- Construction workers will not be housed on the site, but in temporary structures located ±2.5km to the west, on land previously used as a construction camp during the construction of the Shisen railway line. - Materials and workshops to be housed in temporary containers that will be removed from the site. - A security fence will be erected around the facility. - Security lighting may be installed.